magsallen/CV/README.md

 Word Nerd turned Junior Developer.

 And just like that, I fell in love with coding.
 The culture of agile working, failing fast, sharing often and working collaboratively clicked with me.
 Not to mention the infinite possibilities to build and shape the world that coding offers.
-So I signed-up for a incredible, intensive Makers Academy bootcamp.
+So I signed-up for an incredible, intensive Makers Academy bootcamp.

-In four months I’ve worked my way from code newbie to capable junior developer with the ability to write clean, maintainable and extendable code and following best practices.
+In four months I’ve worked my way from code newbie to capable Junior Developer with the ability to write clean, maintainable and extendable code while following best practices.
 And I've never been happier.

 I'm now looking for my first Junior Developer role as part of an empowered team of engineers sharing my passion for agile who want to make the world more awesome.